Oscar's Biggest Mistakes: The 10 Greatest Performances the Oscars Didn’t Recognize

 The 10 Greatest Performances the Oscars Didn’t Recognize, Ranked

 The Oscars have a long history of missing truly legendary performances.
-Some were ignored because they were in horror or genre films, others because the Academy simply wasn’t ready to recognize them.
-This list ranks ten unforgettable turns that received no Oscar nomination at all – performances that shaped film history without a single nod from the Academy.
+Some were ignored because they were in horror or genre films, others because the Academy simply was not ready to recognize them.

 1. James Stewart in Vertigo (1958)